zephyrproject-rtos/zephyr/boards/espressif/esp32_devkitc_wroom/doc/index.rst

 ********************************

 ESP32-DevKitC-WROOM allows 2 different applications to be executed in ESP32 SoC.
 Due to its dual-core architecture, each core can be enabled to execute customized tasks in stand-alone mode and/or exchanging data over OpenAMP framework.
-See :ref:`ipc_samples` folder as code reference.
+See :zephyr:code-sample-category:`ipc` folder as code reference.

 Supported Features
 ==================